Overweight or Obese Life Insurance and Life Insurance For Overweight Individuals

 Apart from the medical exam, you will be asked to provide information related to the following on the life insurance application form:

-Why Do Life Insurance Companies Treat People So Differently for Overweight or Obese Life Insurance?
+Why Life Insurance Companies Treat People Differently for Obese Life Insurance?

 The Centers for Disease Control and Preventing in the United States have stated in a report that people who are overweight or obese are at greater risk for the following diseases: